 Photo by Innerbody Research

 Promescent offers their Delay Spray in two bottle sizes and prices, each of which is available on a subscription basis for an additional discount.
 Here’s how it breaks down:

-Cost per spray (one-time purchase)$1.15$1.00
+Cost per spray (one-time purchase) | $1.15 | $1.00 |

 As you can see, the best value is the 60-spray bottle, and because the product has a long shelf life, you're sure to get more of it per dollar.
 You can also specify what delivery frequency best suits your needs from among 30, 60, and 90-day options.

 It’s also worth noting that, in testing, we got more sprays per bottle than advertised, with an average of 35 from the 20-spray bottle and an average of 72 from the 60-spray bottle.
 No bottle put out less than the number advertised.
 We’ve actually seen this in other delay sprays, as well.
-It’s unclear if the industry at large is playing it safe to avoid falsely advertising a number they can’t hit, but delay sprays from Hims and VigRX also put out more sprays than advertised.
+It’s unclear if the industry at large is playing it safe to avoid falsely advertising a number they can’t hit, but delay spray from VigRX also put out more sprays than advertised.

+Photo by Innerbody Research